BrianChaput/PhoneBook/README.md

 # PhoneBook
-For CS-145
+CS-145
+Java
-Java program for storing/searching names in a phonebook This program asks the user to add, delete, search, or modify names in a phonebook.
+Program for storing/searching names in a phonebook Asks the user to add, delete, search, or modify names in a phonebook.